 Incident DetailsCause of Death:

 Deputy Sheriff Harold Amick was shot while searching for chicken thieves in Underwood, just south of the Scott County line.

 He was shot once in the head when he encountered three unrelated suspects who were wanted in the shooting of Patrolman John Pfaffenberger, of the Seymour Police Department, a short time earlier.

-Deputy Sheriff Amick was survived by his wife and brother, who was serving as Scott County sheriff.
+Deputy Sheriff Amick, from Scottsburg, was survived by his wife and brother, who was serving as Scott County sheriff.